Asus Zenbook UX431F display won't work on Fedora 30 Linux without "NOMODESET"

 Once Fedora has installed run through the following steps -

 This issue appears to be present across most Linux distributions on some Asus Zenbook devices as tested by other users.
-It might also be a wider issue for devices using the Intel HD 620 integrated GPU.
-For further information on the actual bug and the original source of this fix, please refer to the following links -
+For further information on the actual bug and the original source of this fix, please refer to the following links: